 musicals -- with opportunities for all skill levels and ages.CKT is proud to host a brand new Performing Arts Academy, which offers a variety of theatre classes for students k-12

-In addition CKCT is now partnered with Mid Kentucky Arts, which produces evenings of chorus concerts featuring talented performers from across Central and Northern Kentucky.
+In addition CKT is partnered with Mid Kentucky Arts, which produces evenings of chorus concerts featuring talented performers from across Central Kentucky.

 Teresa Tedder, Mid-Kentucky Arts Director

 Teresa Tedder is a pianist, conductor and accomplished composer/arranger.
 She has been the conductor and artistic director of Mid-Kentucky Arts since 2001.
 Ms. Tedder, an assistant professor of music, formerly taught at St. Catharine College where she was Artist-in-Residence.
 Teresa is also the director of music for St. Dominic Church in Springfield.
 She is an ASCAP composer and writes in many musical genres including choral, instrumental ensemble, and piano.
 Her publications number over 150 and her compositions include traditional, classical, jazz, piano solos and duets, sacred anthems and choral masterworks.
 She was named the 2007 Commissioned Composer for the Kentucky Music Teachers Association.
 Her latest commission, Contemplare, was performed in October, 2016, to high acclaim.